LiteLLM Proxy Integration

 |---|---|---|

-Best practice: set the LiteLLM virtual key budget ~20% above the Sagewai project budget.
-The SDK handles graceful degradation (throttling, warnings); the proxy acts as a hard safety net.
+Set the LiteLLM virtual key budget about 20% above the Sagewai project budget.
+The SDK provides graceful degradation (warnings, throttling); the proxy acts as a hard ceiling.

 # Sagewai budget: $80/month per project